omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ### where it would be otherwise included.
 ###
 ### Of course the system still maintains nightly backups of all your sites
-### using the classic single dump archives, but with this control file present
+### using the new split sql dump archives, but with this control file present
 ### you won't be able to use restore task in Aegir, because the site archive
-### won't include the database dump.
+### won't include the database dump -- you can still find that sql dump split
+### into per table files in the backups directory, though, in the subdirectory
+### with timestamp added, so you can still access it manually, if needed.
 ###

 ###